armadillu/ofxRemoteUI/README.md

 And use the supplied OSX Client to view and edit them.

-to use ofxOsc in your project, which ofxRemoteUI requires, you will need to add all this paths to your project's header search paths:

-    ../../../addons/ofxOsc/libs ../../../addons/ofxOsc/libs/oscpack ../../../addons/ofxOsc/libs/oscpack/src ../../../addons/ofxOsc/libs/oscpack/src/ip ../../../addons/ofxOsc/libs/oscpack/src/ip/posix ../../../addons/ofxOsc/libs/oscpack/src/ip/win32 ../../../addons/ofxOsc/libs/oscpack/src/osc ../../../addons/ofxOsc/src

 ## Notes

-Right now, enums need to be consecutive, so that each enum item is +1 the previous one.
+Enums need to be consecutive, so that each enum item is +1 the previous one.

-## TODO
+## To Do

 - make a multiplatform client, maybe based on ofxUI?